moonwho101/InsideDirect3D/README.md

 # Inside Direct3D by Peter J. Kovach
-# Code by by William Chin
+# Code by William Chin

 Source code by William Chin from CD-ROM